rajjeshang/E6B/README.md

 ### Linear Interpolator
 This function is designed to help interpolate performance tables and other data found in the Pilot’s Operating Handbook.

-Suppose you need to calculate short field takeoff distance, at a pressure altitude of 4580 ft.
+Suppose you need to calculate short field takeoff distance, at a pressure altitude of 4580 feet.
 This is what the POH lists:

 | Press Alt	| Ground Roll	| Total distance to clear 50ft obstacle |
 |-----------|-------------|---------------------------------------|